-The above books will be available in the UBC bookstore at very affordable prices, and are also accessible online at many open source sites.
+The above books will be available in the UBC bookstore at very affordable prices.
+They are also accessible online for free.

 8. Course Requirements

 Assignment Percentage Worth

 In-Class Exam (x2) 20% (x2)

 Take-Home Essay 20%

 Final Exam 40%